Expanding and Strengthening the STEM Teacher Workforce Through UTeach

 UTeach is a nationally recognized program proven to prepare secondary STEM teachers who stay in teaching longer, improve student performance in math and science, and influence students to enter STEM fields.

-The UTeach Institute supports the expansion of the UTeach program at other universities across the nation.
-Fifty universities in 23 states and the District of Columbia have UTeach programs, and together they have produced more than 7,000 graduates, 68% of whom are teaching in K-12 schools with majority economically disadvantaged populations.
+The UTeach Institute supports the expansion of the UTeach program at 55 universities in 23 states and the District of Columbia.
+Together, they have produced more than 8,000 graduates, 68% of whom are teaching in K-12 schools with majority economically disadvantaged populations.

-The UTeach Institute is also home to UTeach Computer Science, an initiative to broaden participation in computer science by providing project-based, equity-centered curriculum, high-quality professional development, and ongoing support to in-service teachers.
-Since 2015, more than 1,000 teachers have been trained to implement the College Board–endorsed UTeach AP CS Principles and UTeach AP CS A curricula.
+The UTeach Institute is also home to UTeach Computer Science, an initiative to broaden participation in computer science by providing project-based, high-quality professional development, and ongoing support to in-service teachers.
+UTeach Computer Science trains teachers on the College Board–endorsed UTeach AP CS Principles and UTeach AP CS A curricula.

 The Project